onesteinbv/addons-onestein/l10n_nl_tax_statement/README.rst

 Known issues / Roadmap
 ======================

-* Exporting in SBR/XBLR format not yet available (work in progress...)
+* Exporting in SBR/XBLR format not yet available
-* Making this module decoupled from l10n_nl (work in progress...)
 * Including in the report being created, not only the data filtered by the selected date range, but also all the old data that was not included in the previous tax declarations (work in progress...)

 Bug Tracker